i7xmel/IFAVH-where-startups-are-built-with-intelligence/README.md

 ---

-*Built as an MVP demonstrating AI integration, full-stack architecture, database design, and product thinking for a startup ecosystem platform.*
+*Built by ismaeeel.basheer@gmail.com as an MVP demonstrating AI integration, full-stack architecture, database design, and product thinking for a startup ecosystem platform.*